tttppp/ragl/rules.md

 ## 3.2 Match reporting

 3.2.1 Match reporting is done automatically by RAGL.org and playing on the official RAGL servers.
-Any attempts of playing games on any other server than the RAGL official server will void the replays and the games will not count.
-After you have completed your matches, it should appear on your player profile at ragl.org as completed.
+Games played on any other server than the RAGL official server will probably need to be replayed at the discretion of the league officials.
+After you have completed a match, the result should appear on your player profile at ragl.org.

 3.2.8 Failure to play a match until its weekly deadline can result in strikes for both players.
 These matches still need to be played (same timeframe as delayed matches).

-## 3.3 Failed contact notices
+## 3.3 Strikes

-3.3.1 In case match opponent is not responding or otherwise ignores the proper match scheduling, the player should inform officials of a Failed contact.
-Reporting a Failed contact notice protects a player that has filed such notice from receiving a strike for an unreported match.
+3.3.1 If a player is unresponsive on the official Discord channel for their division then the league officials will attempt to notify them that they are at risk of receiving a strike.

 3.3.2 Players caught dodging, being unresponsive or scheduling matches at inappropriate times for their benefit will be punished.
 Punishments include but are not limited to: warnings, strikes, defaulted matches, season forfeits, and permanent banning from RAGL.

-3.3.3 The player has to notify both officials and the opponent, preferably in the dedicated Discord channel.
-Any info regarding the contact failure should be present in the notice for officials to resolve the matter.

-3.3.4 Failed contact notices must be sent ASAP, leaving a failed contact notice attempt until after the deadline for the match will mean it will not be addressed; matches will be noted as a strike.

-3.3.5 Failure to respond entirely will result in a 0-2 loss and a strike.

 3.3.6 Any strikes awarded will be published on Discord.

 ## 3.4 Season Forfeit

-3.4.1 Player is to explicitly state a season forfeit notice due to any reason that prevents finishing the season in a normal manner.
-Player has to notify officials, preferably in the dedicated Discord channel.
+3.4.1 Players can give a season forfeit notice if there is any reason that prevents finishing the season in a normal manner.
+They should notify officials, preferably in the dedicated Discord channel.

-3.4.2 Players that forfeited the season are cleared of any results (except strikes) for that season and are placed last in their respective group.
+3.4.2 If a player forfeits and has more than two unplayed group stage matches then they will be cleared of any results (except strikes) for that season and placed last in their respective group.

+3.4.3 If a player forfeits and has two or fewer unplayed group stage matches then these matches will be scored as 0-2 losses and the player will be put on 2 strikes (regardless of how many strikes they had up to this point).

+3.4.4 If a player has finished the group stage and forfeits during the playoffs then they will be placed last out of those competing in the playoffs (i.e. 4th for the Masters Playoffs).
+In the unlikely event that more than one player forfeits in this way then they will be ranked against each other based on their playoff seeding.

 ## 3.5 Disputes